-In light of our watermark detection experiments, we question the fidelity of the watermark score released in LAION-5B~\citep{schuhmann2022laion}.
+\begin{takeawaybox} Is LAION-5B's released watermark score reliable for understanding and respecting data consent? \end{takeawaybox} In light of our watermark detection experiments, we question the fidelity of the watermark score released in LAION-5B~\citep{schuhmann2022laion}.
 We annotate 1308 random samples from LAION-5B and find that 176 have a watermark, or 13.45\%.
 Furthermore, using the standard threshold of 0.5 on the watermark scores released, the precision and recall are only at 34.09\% and 51.13\%.
 The area under the receiver operating characteristic (ROC) curve is 0.74.
 These statistics further demonstrate the difficulty of watermark detection for web-scraped images ``in the wild'' observed in our experiments.
 Moreover, the low performance of LAION-5B's watermark score reveals the low utility of this watermark probability score if a dataset user wishes to avoid training AI systems on watermarked images.

-\subsection{Web-domain-level Statistics}
+\subsection{Web-Domain-Level Statistics}

 Since the top 50 base domains in \texttt{small-en} and \texttt{medium-en} only differ by 1 base domain, we present the results for \texttt{small-en} for conciseness.
-The distribution of the top 50 base domains can be found in Figure~\ref{fig:top50-base-domains} in the Appendix.
+The distribution of the top 50 base domains can be found in the Appendix.
 For robots.txt, we primarily present our results with the top six user agents in terms of the number of ``observations,'' or samples that come from sites with robots.txt files that mention the top six agents.
 The total number of observed agents, weighted by sample counts, is 1.1M.
 Full results are included in Appendix.